About the Construction Plant Competence Scheme (CPCS)

 Theory and Practical Tests

-To achieve the Trained Operator Card you will have to pass a theory test first and then a practical test.
+To achieve the Trained Operator Card you will have to pass a theory test first and then a practical test during the plant training.
 If you have never used the equipment before, or haven’t used it recently, it is recommended that you first take a novice training or refresher course.

 Both the theory and practical tests will happen on the same day however you will have to pass the theory test before you will be allowed to pass the practical test.
 Should you fail the theory test, your practical test will be marked as 'not passed'.

-There are downloads of theory test questions which you can review in advance of your test.
-Please ask us for details.
+There are downloads of theory test questions, which you can review in advance of your test for plant training.
+Please ask us for details if you need this.

 Please remember that if you have booked only the CPCS Trained Operator Card test for your chosen category that no training will be provided on the day.

 In order to book any CPCS test you will have had to pass a Health and Safety and Environment Test (sometimes known as 'the touchscreen test) within the 2 years before the date of your test.
 This is still the case if your CSCS card is currently valid and within date.